digital-asset/docs.daml.com/docs/3.1/README.md

 ```zsh
 live-preview
 ```

+The html files are in `workdir/build/gen`.
+Rerun the script to view any edits to `docs/` files or the top-level ToC (`_toc.yml`).

+:warning: If you make changes to docs managed by the other repos, you have to commit them there.
+In this repository, you can only make changes to the top-level ToC (`_toc.yml`) or some section introduction pages in the `docs` folder.

+:warning: If you do make a change to the TOCs in this repo, you then have to duplicate the change in the relevant satellite repo (except for the daml repo, which does not have a local ToC).

 Note that the `live-preview` script takes a few shortcuts.
 This is fine most of the time, but sometimes the final result can be a bit different.